akoziaruk/SwiftSimpler/README.md

 # SwiftSimpler

+Sample application implemented with SwiftUI and AudioKit engine.

 This app allows to play real time and create your own beat.
 Sound effects applied separately for each track and can be reordered by drag and drop.